-Negative rating action could occur due to a material decline in overall risk-adjusted capitalization that no longer supports the very strong balance sheet strength assessment.
+Negative rating action could occur if there is a material deterioration in the group's risk-adjusted capitalization and overall balance sheet strength weakens to the point where it is no longer supportive of the high end of the very strong assessment level.
 Potential rating impact:Minor

-Negative rating action could occur if there is a sustained adverse trend in underwriting and operating performance that is no longer supportive of the strong operating performance assessment.
+Negative rating action could occur if the underwriting and operating performance deteriorates to a level that no longer supports the adequate operating performance assessment level.
 Potential rating impact:Minor

-While unlikely in the near term, positive rating action may occur if overall risk-adjusted capitalization is maintained and balance sheet metrics continue to show improvement.
+While highly unlikely over the near or intermediate term, a positive rating action could ensue if the metrics for the balance sheet strength assessment show further improvement enhancing this building block.
 Potential rating impact:Minor